pulumi/pulumi/docs/targets.md

         websiteConfiguration: aws/schema/websiteConfigurationType
     services:
         public:
-            mu/extension:
-                provider: aws/cf
+            aws/x/cf:
                 resource: "AWS::S3::Bucket"

-The key primitive at play here is `mu/extension`.
-This passes off lifecycle events to a provider, in this case `aws/cf/template`, along with some metadata, in this case a simple wrapper around the [AWS CloudFormation S3 Bucket specification format]( http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html).
+The key concept at play here is `aws/x/cf`, which is an intrinsic type.
+This passes off lifecycle events to a provider, in this case the AWS backend, along with some metadata, in this case a simple wrapper around the [AWS CloudFormation S3 Bucket specification format]( http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html).
 The provider generates metadata and knows how to interact with AWS services required for provisioning, updating, and destroying resources.

-TODO(joe): we need to specify how extensions work somewhere.
+TODO(joe): we need to specify how intrinsics work somewhere.

 Mu offers all of the AWS resource type Stacks out-of-the-box, so that 3rd parties can consume them easily.
 For example, to create a bucket, we simply refer to the predefined `aws/s3/bucket` Stack.
 Please see [the AWS documentation](